lubiku35/codewars_2023/python/8kyu/no_loops_2_-_you_only_need_one/challenge.md

 **DESCRIPTION:**

-Challenge with very simple solution, just check if value x is in array a and return True if it is else return False.s
+Challenge with very simple solution, just check if value x is in array a and return True if it is else return False.